Link-dev/Link-dev.github.io/index.md

 ## Research Interests

-- **Knowledge-guided machine learning:** transfer learning, data assimilation
+- **Deep learning/machine learning in Earth observations:** transfer learning, data assimilation, data fusion, 3D representation
-- **Climate change adaptation:** climate warming, crop yield
+- **Climate change adaptation and sustainability:** climate warming, crop yield, crop mapping
-- **Satellite image processing:** data fusion, land cover/use mapping

 ## News
 - **[May.
-2025]** Our paper about monitoring 3D crop growth is accepeted by Remote Sensing of Environment.
+2025]** Our paper about monitoring 3D crop dynamics is published in Remote Sensing of Environment.
 - **[Nov.
 2024]** Our paper about climate impacts on crop rotation is published in Global Change Biology.
 - **[Aug.
 2024]** Our paper about sub-national scale olive mapping is published in ISPRS Journal of Photogrammetry and Remote Sensing.
 - **[Feb.
 2024]** Our paper about climate warming impacts on cattle meat yields is published in Communications Earth & Environment.